Sapphire Solar Farm NSW

 Project feasibility and community engagement

-Site-specific investigations assess the impacts and opportunities of the project and feedback is sought from the local community.
+Site-specific investigations are undertaken to assess the impacts and opportunities of the project and feedback is sought from the local community.

 Current Stage